 This document provides an example of using the hybrid access and hybrid adding solution to migrate resources from the classic network to a VPC network.

 You have known the details and limits of the migration.
 For more information, see Migration overview.

-You are familiar with the VPC and the related products.
+You are familiar with VPC and the related products.
 VPC and the classic network are very different.
 Apart from the network isolation, VPC enables you to control your private network by using other related products.

 The migration example in this document is only for reference.
 Many systems are more complex than that in the example.
-Before the migration, you need to make careful evaluation, find out system dependencies and work out precise migration plan.
+Before the migration, you need to make careful evaluation, find out system dependencies and work out a precise migration plan.

 This document provides two migration examples.
 One of the systems to be migrated is more complex than the other: